A stable and adaptive polygenic signal detection method based on repeated sample splitting

-Results so far focus on the 50\%-50\% sample splitting proportion.
-To exam the effects of different proportions on power, we also investigate 33\%-67\% and 67\%-33\% sample splitting (Supplementary Material).
-Results show that the overall power of $T_{dc}$ is not extremely sensitive to the proportion.
+Simulation results so far have focused on the 50\%-50\% sample splitting proportion.
+We have also investigated 33\%-67\% (Figure S4) and 67\%-33\% (Figure S5) sample splitting.
+Results in Figures S4 and S5 show that the overall power of $T_{dc}$ is not very sensitive to the proportion.
 However, the 33\%-67\% sample splitting has slightly increased power for the scenarios considered here.
-This is consistent with the literature \citep{Barber2019,Dudbridge2013}, where it has been noted that uneven sample splitting, with more subjects assigned to the testing sample, can increase power as compared to even sample splitting.
+This is consistent with the literature \citep{Barber2019}, where it has been noted that uneven sample splitting, with more subjects assigned to the testing sample, can increase power as compared to even sample splitting.